RyanCross/2021-GMTK-game-jam/postmortem.md

   - Softzones (like deadzones, but _gradual_)
   - Much more

-It's as easy as creating a 2D camera from the Cinemachine tab and setting your player as the Follow parameter in the inspector.
+Setup is as easy as creating a 2D camera from the Cinemachine tab and setting your player as the Follow parameter in the inspector.

 ## TileMaps & Tile Palettes
 It hurts my soul that I did any sprite based level development without these tools.
 Utilizing the tilemap & palette workflow makes map building extremely fast and easy.